 I eat 4 to 5 meals and 3 to 4 snacks a day and preparing 4 to 5 days of food takes me (us) 3 to 4 hours.
-Most people are not busy eaters (eating often) as myself or eat smaller amounts so their prep time can be shorter.
+Most people are not busy eaters (eating often) like myself or eat smaller amounts, so their prep time can be shorter.

 No driving to the store/restaurant, no searching through the menu, no searching for a recipe (if you cook each meal at the time of consumption), no multiple days of pans and pots, and no time spent cooking every day.